 8 Super Glue

-In 1945, a group of scientists, including Dr. Harry Coover, worked with chemicals called cyanoacrylates to create clear gun sights for use in WWII.
-The sights never materialized from their initial experiments, but six years later, Coover began researching the chemicals again.
-He later released his “Super Glue” to the market in 1958.
-Even after the glue went public, the military continued to find new uses for the product, including sealing aircraft canopies and closing flesh wounds.
+In 1945, a group of scientists—including Dr. Harry Coover—experimented with cyanoacrylates to create clear gun sights.
+The project fizzled, but six years later Coover revisited the chemicals, recognizing their astonishing adhesive properties.
+By 1958, he introduced “Super Glue” to the consumer market, while the military continued to find niche uses, such as sealing aircraft canopies and even closing flesh wounds.

 7 Global Positioning System